The International Trade Blog arrow Export Compliance

 The ECCN codes are found in the Commerce Control List (CCL), which is part of the Department of Commerce’s Export Administration Regulations (EAR).
 Picking the right ECCN requires that you understand the technical characteristics of the product you’re shipping.
 This process is outlined in my previous article, Learning the Essentials of U.S. Export Controls.

-You can spend hours manually paging through the Commerce Control List to find the ECCNs of your products, or you could use a tool like the Shipping Solutions Product Classification Wizard to make your search process both more efficient and more thorough.
+You can spend hours manually paging through the Commerce Control List to find the ECCNs of your products, or you could use a tool like the Shipping Solutions Product Classification Software to make your search process both more efficient and more thorough.

 (Different government agencies have jurisdiction over different types of exports.
 This article is only concerned with exports that fall under the jurisdiction of the Commerce Department, the agency that controls most U.S. exports.
 For more information about State Department regulations, read Understanding ITAR: The International Traffic in Arms Regulations.)